Mohamed-Samehh/Recipe-Finder/README.md

 - **Explore Meals by Area**: Users can view dishes from specific geographical areas, enabling them to discover regional cuisines.
 - **Suggest a Recipe**: Users can suggest new recipes by submitting a form with their name, email, dish name, and instructions.
 - **Responsive Design**: The application is fully responsive, ensuring a smooth experience across different devices.
-- **Pagination**: Recipes are displayed in a paginated format, making it easy to browse large results sets.
-Users can navigate through multiple pages of recipes with ease.

 ## Technologies Used